-Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+Gas

+Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
+Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
+If any services are turned off, the surveyor will state that in the report and will not turn them on.

+Gas is from the mains supply with the meter located in an external inspection box.

+Water, plumbing, bathroom fittings

+Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.

+No tests whatsoever were carried out to the system or appliances.

 Cold water is from the public main and, where seen, plumber fittings were of copper and PVC pipework.
 The cold water rising main was not fully inspectable.

-The sanitary arrangements comprise three piece white suites in each of the bath and shower rooms.
-Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+The sanitary arrangements comprise white fittings in each of the bath and shower rooms.

+Heating and hot water

+Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.

 No tests whatsoever were carried out to the system or appliances.

+Heating is by gas central heating, mainly via radiators with under floor heating at the kitchen/dining area.
+There is combi style boiler within the laundry room which serves the rear former annex.
+There is a second wall mounted boiler in an upper floor bedroom cupboard which also provides hot water to an insulated hot water cylinder located in an adjacent cupboard and serves the central heating system in the main section of house.

+There is electric under floor heating at the main bath/shower room.

+Drainage

-The property has a system of gas central heating via radiators.
-The gas boiler is located in the kitchen and also provides hot water on demand.
-Drainage Drainage covers etc. were not lifted.
+Drainage covers etc. were not lifted.

 Neither drains nor drainage systems were tested.

 Foul and surface water drainage appears to be to the main public sewer.

-Fire, smoke and burglar alarms Visually inspected.
+Fire, smoke and burglar alarms

+Visually inspected.

 No tests whatsoever were carried out to the system or appliances.

 All Scottish homes require a smoke alarm to be installed in the room most frequently used for living purposes and in every circulation space on each floor.
 A heat alarm also needs to be installed in each kitchen.
 The alarms need to be ceiling mounted and interlinked.
 Where there is a carbonfuelled appliance such as a boiler, open fire or wood burner, a carbon monoxide detector is also required.
-We have not assessed or tested any existing equipment and it is the purchasers responsibility to confirm that the property will ownership.

-comply with these standards following a change of
+We have not assessed or tested any existing equipment and it is the purchasers responsibility to confirm that the property will comply with these standards following a change of ownership.